noloader/cryptopp-cmake/README.md

 Despite our efforts we have not been able to add the submodule to Crypto++ for seamless integration.
 If anyone knows how to add the submodule directly to the Crypto++ directory, then please provide the instructions.

+# ZIP Files

+If you are working from a Crypto++ release zip file, then you should download the same cryptopp-cmake release zip file.
+Both Crypto++ and this project use the same release tags, such as CRYPTOPP_8_0_0.

+If you mix and match Master with a release zip file then things may not work as expected.
+You may find the build project files reference a source file that is not present in the Crypto++ release.

 # Integration
 The CMake submodule integrates with the Crypto++ library.
 The library's `GNUmakefile` and `GNUmakefile-cross` were modified to clean the artifacts produced by CMake.
 To clean the directory after running CMake perform a `git checkout GNUmakefile` followed by a `make -f GNUmakefile distclean`.